Forty years after Noele Gordon’s shock sacking from Crossroads, Nolly has arrived on our screens.

 Nolly release date

-The ITV drama will also be accompanied by a documentary entitled The Real Nolly which will also be available from Thursday, February 2 on ITVX.
+The ITV drama was also accompanied by a documentary entitled The Real Nolly which is also available on ITVX.

 What is the plot of Nolly?